allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 The story is about the homepage in the Allegro app on [Android](https://play.google.com/store/apps/details?id=pl.allegro) and [iOS](https://apps.apple.com/pl/app/allegro/id305659772), the first screen a user sees when opening the app.
-Originally it was a long screen with a lot of content rendered with data from tens of, sometimes costly, data sources.
+Originally it was a long screen with a lot of content rendered with data from tens of, sometimes costly, data sources (services we used to prepare data for the user).

 A lot was happening there.

 It was not a big problem earlier but became one when the number of users of our applications started growing.
-During one year, the number of requests sent to our infrastructure from the Allegro homepage increased drastically, consequently becoming a performance issue.
+During one year, the number of requests sent to our infrastructure from the Allegro homepage increased almost 3 times, consequently becoming a performance issue.

 ![Lazy Loading Homepage](/img/articles/2022-10-21-lazy-loading-with-mbox/lazy-loading-rps.png)